rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 Genome editing—The process by which the genome sequence is changed through the intervention of a DNA break or other DNA modification. -->

-While I might still be mischaracterizing the magnitude of the expected affordances of gene-editing relative to the expected pitfalls (both indirect and direct), or vice versa, my sense is that gene-editing is not risky enough a technology to warrant a full-scale shut down of research into it, and conversely is also not potentially beneficial enough, given the expected risks, to warrant a massive (relative to the current rate of growth) influx of capital investment and research interest.
+While I might still be misperceiving the magnitude of the expected affordances of gene-editing relative to the expected pitfalls (both indirect and direct), or vice versa, my sense is that people believe gene-editing is not risky enough to warrant a full-scale shut down of research on it, and conversely is also not potentially beneficial enough, given the expected risks, to warrant a massive (relative to the current rate of growth) influx of capital investment and research activity.

-&emsp; There is no resource I have found on human gene-editing that outlines many treatment and enhancement scenarios, or that attaches probabilities to any scenario involving human gene-editing.
-As such, I believe that generating considerations and scenarios for what transformative effects gene-editing humans could have on humanity has been somewhat neglected.

-Answering or attempting to answer the following questions on human gene-editing (these apply to both treatment and enhancement) seem important:
+&emsp; I have found few resources on human gene-editing that explicitly outline the social, regulatory, technological, and/or economics pathways to different treatment and enhancement scenarios, or that actually attach probabilities to any future scenario, example, or consideration involving human gene-editing.
+It is also possible (and somewhat likely) that I am missing a lot here by not having extensively explored search results such as "human gene-editing scenarios".
+I will come back to this point, but for now, I imagine that generating considerations and scenarios for what transformative effects gene-editing humans could have on humanity is still important; part of this might involve answering or attempting to answer the following questions on human gene-editing (these apply to both treatment and enhancement):

 - When will the first clinical trials involving human genome editing occur?
 - How successful will the first clinical trials involving human genome editing be?